Aluminum Acetate Mordant Bundle – Group & Save

 Liquid Fustic

-Liquid Fustic is a preparation of fustic extract.
+Liquid Fustic (Maclura tinctoria, also Chlorophora tinctoria) is a preparation of fustic extract.
 It’s actually the precursor to fustic powder before it is further purified and dried.
 As a result, the liquid version of fustic is slightly browner and more golden and is rich in tannin.
-It’s very easy to use and creates a beautiful base for green with indigo, or sage greens with iron.
+It’s very easy to use and creates a beautiful base for green with indigo, or olive and sage greens with iron.
+The yellow dye in fustic is maclurin, the same dye molecule that is found in Osage orange.
 Fustic is native to Central America and was an important yellow dye high in tannins.
-We use liquid fustic in the same percentages as fustic powder, and it dissolves quickly in hot water.
-We’re offering liquid fustic in 4 ounce … Read more
+We … Read more

 Ajrak Bandanas in Indigo, Madder and Iron